wcps.model¶

 A list of

-operands of this expressions.
-E.g. inDatacube("test") * 5
+WCPSExproperands of this expressions.
+E.g. inDatacube("test") * 5, this expression is aMul, withDatacubeandScalaroperands.

 - add_operand(op)[source]¶